cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 Surface mesh of the D150 aircraft, with a symmetry plane
 </p>

-If an engine (simple or doubleflux) is part of the aircraft geometry, CPACS2GMSH will combine the different nacelle parts in one engine and  will add an intake and exhaust surface that can be used by SU2Run to simulate the engine operation.
+By Euler if an engine (simple or doubleflux) is part of the aircraft geometry, CPACS2GMSH will combine the different nacelle parts in one engine and  will add an intake and exhaust surface that can be used by SU2Run to simulate the engine operation.
 For doubleflux engines, only one intake surface will be placed on the fan cowl and two exhaust surfaces will be placed on the fan and center cowl.

 If the aircraft geometry contains propeller engines, their blades will be replaced by 2D disk surfaces in order to simulate the propeller engines with SU2 disk actuator model.